agentcoinorg/evo.ninja/README.md

 - `-d, --debug` - Emit debug logs within the `./sessions/${session}/.evo/...` directory.

 ### Session Workspace
 Once the evo.ninja CLI is run, there will be a `./sessions` directory created, with named sessions within it.
 This is the root directory for the agent, and only files within this directory will be read and written by the agent.
+There exists a `.evo/` directory within each session workspace, where internal logs are kept, including a `chat.md` file that's provides a markdown version of the agent's output.
+Use `--debug` to get a raw debug log emitted here as well.

 ## UI